-Select the right publication event.
+Select the right content item event.
 Select the model and the status of the event you want to automate.
 Triggering events can be "Created", "Changed", and "Published".

 2. Set additional filters

 Filter on the right properties and conditions to proceed, and to create the right trigger.
-For example you can filter publications for a specific language or status.
+For example you can filter content items for a specific language or status.

 3. Set the action

 With this step, there are three different types of actions that can be performed.
-You can either create, update or delete a publication.
+You can either create, update or delete a content item.
 We have set up a chronological automation use case that includes all three types.
-In this use case we show you how simple steps in a workflow are automated with the same publication.
+In this use case we show you how simple steps in a workflow are automated with the same content item.

 Example use cases

-The last option is to make an automation to delete a publication.
+The last option is to make an automation to delete a content item.
 For example, when the article (as mentioned above) gets automatically deleted in the development environment when it gets archived.
-Trigger: Publication gets archived.
-Action: Delete publication.

-And lastly, you can test your automation, and click 'go to publication' to see the result.
+And lastly, you can test your automation, and click 'go to content item' to see the result.